 Actors (REGGIE, LEON, ALICE, TED), in their roles as DON JUAN, the COMMANDER, DONA ANA, and the DEVIL sing a playful song about childhood, laughter, and wonder.

-(slight pause, DONNA ANA turning to JOE at end of song)
+(slight pause, DONNA ANA turns to JOE at end of song)

 How about that, Joe?
 Does that work?